 This late-night photograph was a 300 second exposure taken at f/1.4, with the moonlight filtered by a very thin layer of clouds after a passing rain shower.
 Water increases the saturation of color, and when combined with the diffused moonlight, it can create an exemplary stage for intense autumn colors.

 There was another reason for photographing this scene at night.
 Since foliage begins to lose its color as soon as it drops from the tree, I knew that these leaves would be less vibrant if I waited until morning.
-Additionally, the recent rain shower would cause the leaves to dry up and crumple, thus losing the wonderful texture and detail at this vantage point.
+Additionally, the recent rain shower would cause the leaves to dry up and crumble, thus losing the wonderful texture and detail at this vantage point.

 2. AUTUMN PERSPECTIVES